kiranvodrahalli/kiranvodrahalli.github.io/about/index.md

 ### Currently...

-I am a research scientist at [Google DeepMind](https://www.deepmind.com/), working on long-context sequence modeling (for example, in LLMs) and strategic and
+I am a research scientist at [Google DeepMind](https://www.deepmind.com/), working on long-context sequence modeling (ex: LLMs) and strategic and
 interactive machine learning.
 I am particularly interested in resource-efficient approaches to long-context models.

 I am currently a core contributor on the [Gemini](https://en.wikipedia.org/wiki/Gemini_(language_model)) project, where I have focused on resource-efficient models